How to Use the Command 'pdftohtml' (with examples)

 Explanation:

-• -xml: This argument specifies that the output should be in XML format.
+• -xml: This option specifies that the output format should be XML.

-• path/to/file.pdf: The path to the PDF file that you want to convert.
+• path/to/file.pdf: The path to your input PDF file.

-• path/to/output_file.xml: The path and name of the XML file to be generated.
+• path/to/output_file.xml: The destination path for the resulting XML file.

 Example output: